American Pottery Marks and Resource DirectoryA Reference Guide for Identifying American Pottery[retrieved from https://www.cajunc.com/pottery-marks]

 Dryden Pottery operated in Kansas from 1946 until 1956, when it moved to Arkansas.
 Dryden Hot Springs is one of the Arkansas marks used after the move, sometimes hand-written, sometimes in the mold.

-Ozark Frontier was an early 1970s mark, according to G. L. Dybwad, author of Dryden Pottery of Kansas and Arkansas: An Illustrated History, Catalog, and Price Guide, published in 2001.
+Ozark Frontier was an early 1970s mark, according to G. L. Dybwad, author of (affiliate link) Dryden Pottery of Kansas and Arkansas: An Illustrated History, Catalog, and Price Guide, published in 2001.
 Dryden used paper labels as well as in-mold and incised marks.

 Ecanada Art Pottery